 Promotion of women’s activities

 With the rise in the number of female employees in recent years, the quantity of women in management positions has also increased, expanding the scope of their activities.
-As of April 2023, there are 67 female employees in management positions: 1 in the position of director, 17 in the position of section manager, and 49 in the position of unit manager.
+As of April 2025, there are 85 female employees in management positions: 2 in the position of general manager, 24 in the position of section manager, and 59 in the position of assistant manager.
 We continue to formulate and implement action plans to improve work comfort and create an environment in which female employees can play an active role.

 On December 7, 2021, we received the third level of the “Eruboshi” certification from the Minister of Health, Labour and Welfare, which recognizes companies that have made excellent efforts to promote the advancement of women.